anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A domain registrar may be part of the central building management system and already be operational in the installation network.
 The central building management system can then provide operational parameters for the specific devices in the basement.
-This operational parameters may comprise values and settings required in the operational phase of the sensors/actuators, among them a certificate issued by the operator to authenticate against other components and services.
+These operational parameters may comprise values and settings required in the operational phase of the sensors/actuators, among them a certificate issued by the operator to authenticate against other components and services.
 These operational parameters are then provided to the devices in the basement facilitated by the service technician's laptop.